COMP6991UNSW/unsvg/README.md

 ## License

-`unsvg` is Copyright © University of New South Wales.
+`unsvg` is Copyright © University of New South Wales, licensed under MIT or Apache 2.0 at your option.